SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 - **Hardware Integration:** Interfacing with various hardware components can be complex and requires a deep understanding of hardware principles.
 - **Debugging and Testing:** Debugging embedded systems can be challenging due to limited debugging tools and the need for specialized hardware.

-**In this course, we will explore the fundamentals of embedded systems and the general principles of programming for embedded devices.
-We will learn how to interface with hardware components, develop real-time applications, and optimize code for resource-constrained environments.**
+In this course, **we will explore** the **fundamentals of embedded systems** and the **general principles of programming for embedded devices**.
+We will learn how to **interface with hardware** components, **develop real-time applications**, and **optimize code for resource-constrained environments**.

 # Getting started
 ## 1. Install the correct USB-Driver
-As shown here [https://www.az-delivery.de/en/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/projekte-mit-micropython-und-dem-esp8266-esp32-teil-1](https://www.az-delivery.de/en/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/projekte-mit-micropython-und-dem-esp8266-esp32-teil-1) we need to install the correct USB driver (CP2102 - Driver).
+As shown by [https://www.az-delivery.de/en/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/projekte-mit-micropython-und-dem-esp8266-esp32-teil-1](https://www.az-delivery.de/en/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/projekte-mit-micropython-und-dem-esp8266-esp32-teil-1), we need to download and install the correct USB driver, the [CP210x - Driver](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+(For Windows download and install **CP210x Windows Drivers**.)

 ## 2. Install IDE
-Download Thonny from [https://thonny.org/](https://thonny.org/) and install it.
+We continue by downloading and installing Thonny from [https://thonny.org/](https://thonny.org/).
+(For Windows 10 and 11 download and install **Installer with 64-bit Python 3.10**)

 ## 3. Flashing MicroPython
-Open Thonny and go to the right bottom corner of the program and select configure interpreter.
-(Make sure that the correct COM is selected)
+After opening Thonny, go to the right bottom corner of the window and select **configure interpreter**.
+(Make sure that the correct COM is selected.)

 ![Configure interpreter](./files/Thonny1.png)

-Next click on install or update MicroPython.
+Next click on **install or update MicroPython**.

 ![Select MicroPython](./files/Thonny2.png)